MicrosoftDocs/win32-pr.pt-br/desktop-src/parcon/parental-controls-wmi-provider-schema.md

 };
 ```

-A sintaxe a seguir é de ratings. mof
+A sintaxe a seguir é de Ratings.mof

 ``` syntax
 //**************************************************************************